AllStarLink/Allmon3/README.md

 ```

 ## Node and Daemon Configuration
+The stock configuration files are always available at `/usr/share/doc/allmon3/`
+for recovery and documentation.

 Edit `/etc/allmon3/allmon3.ini` for at least one ASL AMI interface.
 Each node
 must have a separately-numbered `monport=` and `cmdport=` value.
 It's recommended